+- Caltrans.

-A regional transportation planning agency or county transportation commission or authority responsible for preparing a regional transportation improvement plan under Section 14527 of the Government Code or Caltrans may nominate projects for funding.
+- A regional transportation planning agency.

+- A county transportation commission.

+- An authority responsible for preparing a regional transportation improvement plan under Section 14527 of the Government Code or Caltrans may nominate projects for funding.

-The Commission encourages the regional agencies and Caltrans to work collaboratively to plan, program, implement, operate and manage transportation facilities as an integrated system with the objective of maximizing available resources and overall transportation system performance.
-In an effort to encourage collaboration, priority will be given to those projects that are jointly nominated by multiple eligible applicants.
-For jointly nominated projects, the implementing agency or agencies assume the responsibility and accountability for the project as well as the use and expenditure of program funds.
+The Commission encourages regional agencies and Caltrans to work collaboratively to plan, program, implement, operate, and manage transportation facilities as an integrated system with the objective of maximizing to maximize available resources and overall transportation system performance.
+In an effort to To encourage collaboration, priority will be given to those projects that are jointly nominated by multiple eligible applicants agencies.

+For jointly nominated projects, the implementing agency or agencies assume responsibility for and accountability of the project as well as and the use and expenditure of the Solutions for Congested Corridors Program funds.